The Petrochemical and Refinery Industry and Asbestos

 Service Unit Operator

 Use equipment to help increase the flow of oil from producing wells.
-Service unit operators also help remove stuck pipe, casing tools, or other blockages in drilling wells.
+Service unit operators also help remove stuck pipes, casing tools, or other blockages in drilling wells.
 They also aid with mining exploration.

 Employ power pumps and related equipment to produce the flow of oil or gas from oil field wells.